Reference suite — reading guide

 all

-The deployment-rung spectrum (in-process → single-transport leaf → forwarder → RTSP → ROS 2 → flagship GPU); which optional modules each rung adds; conformance profile per rung.
+The deployment-rung spectrum (in-process → single-transport leaf → forwarder → RTSP → ROS 2 → flagship GPU); which optional modules each rung adds; the conformance profile per rung.

 13-network-formation.md